pret/pokeemerald/INSTALL.md

 ```

 **Windows users:** Consider adding an exception for the `pokeemerald` folder in Windows Security using [these instructions](https://support.microsoft.com/help/4028485).
 This prevents Microsoft Defender from scanning them which might improve performance while building.

-**macOS users (this is probably outdated):** If the base tools are not found in new Terminal sessions after the first successful build, run `echo "if [ -f ~/.bashrc ]; then . ~/.bashrc; fi" >> ~/.bash_profile` once to prevent the issue from occurring again.
-Verify that the `devkitarm-rules` package is installed as well; if not, install it by running `sudo dkp-pacman -S devkitarm-rules`.

 # Building guidance